tjs-z/visitpondy/README.md

 # Pondicherry

 ## Contributions
-If you would like to contribute to this list to beautify/sort this easily or add additional resources, feel free to submit a PR.
+Feel free to submit a PR if you would like to contribute to this list to beautify/sort this quickly or add additional resources.

 ### Disclaimer
 This is a curated list of contributions by individual contributors, and all rights to original pieces belong to their respective owners.
-If you're an owner/representative of this place who wants any of these resources removed from this list, please feel free to reach out.
+If you're an owner or representative of any of the listed places who wants these resources removed from this list, please feel free to contact us.

 ## Table of contents:
 - [Eateries](#eateries)